423s23/G4-DrRx/README.md

 # ESOF423-Project

-This is a repository that holds all of the vital files for a working application.
-This application will be made with doctors and users both in mind.
-This app. will hopefully be able to help doctors diagnose patients with a variety of symptoms.
+This is a repository for the 2023 ESOF423 Project working on the problem established by Dr. Bain focusing on helping create a tool for more practical and efficent prognosis of patients by answering series of questions, in the form of a java based executable software.

 ## Layout